Set storage

 3. Select the storage from the storage list, and navigate to [Set storage] > Set storage return protection.

-4. Check the details in the confirmation popup window and click [Yes].
+4. In the confirmation popup, review the details and click [Yes].

-• If the current return protection status is Enabled, the setting is disabled, and if it is Disabled, the setting is applied.
+• If the current return protection status is Enabled, the setting is disabled; if it is Disabled, the setting is applied.